IZ8MBW QSL

 ITU Zone: 28 - CQ Zone: 15 - Locator: JN70ct

-Weather Station realized with Raspberry Pi located in Napoli, ITALY
+Weather Station realized with Raspberry Pi and ESP32 boards located in Napoli, ITALY

 Weather conditions are updated every 60 seconds

-Heat Index: Temperature too low for Heat Index values
+°C (76.28 °F) Bedroom Humidity: 62% Bedroom Heat Index: Temperature too low for Heat Index value

-Actual Barometric Pressure (normalized to sea level): 1005.7 hPa
+Actual Barometric Pressure (normalized to sea level): 1019.6

 Weather Station Informations

-The weather station is realized with high accuracy digital sensors connected directly to the Raspberry Pi microcomputer.
+The weather station is realized with high accuracy digital sensors connected directly to the Raspberry Pi GPIO or connected to ESP32 boards using ESPEasy firmware.

-Raspberry Pi has a GPIO (General Purpose Input Output) port where the sensors are connected on.
+Raspberry Pi has a GPIO (General Purpose Input Output) port where the sensors are connected on, also ESP32 board has a GPIO.

-The internal sensors are in the same room of the Raspberry Pi, the external sensors are out to my terrace connected via a Category 6 Ethernet cable which has a length of 15 meters.
-Another only temperature sensor is in the bedroom connected via a 10 meters twisted pair.
+The Studio indoor sensors are in the same room of the Raspberry Pi, the outdoor sensors are out to my balcony connected via a Category 6 Ethernet cable which has a length of 10 meters.

 The sensors use various digital protocols, such as I²C (also known as I2C), 1-Wire, Sbus, etc.